curalife-app/Curalife-Theme-Dev/README.md

 The GitHub Actions workflow:

-1. Runs Lighthouse in both desktop and mobile configurations
+1. Runs Lighthouse in both desktop and mobile configurations with 3 runs per page
-2. Tests against performance budgets defined in `lighthouserc.json`
+2. Tests against performance budgets defined in `budgets.json`
-3. Publishes detailed results to GitHub Pages
+3. Validates scores against thresholds in `lighthouserc.json`
+4. Posts detailed results as PR comments with score comparisons
-4. Creates a performance dashboard with historical data
+5. Creates a visual dashboard with structured report organization
-5. Produces GitHub Action summaries with key metrics
+6. Deploys results to GitHub Pages for historical tracking

 ### Performance Thresholds